 Cao Dai Temple in Tay Ninh is located in Hoa Thanh town, Hoa Thanh district, Tay Ninh province.
-It is about 4km to the south east of Tay Ninh center.
+It is about 4km to the southeast of Tay Ninh center.
 The construction commenced in 1931 and finished in 1947.
 This is the central temple of Caodaism and the biggest Cao Dai temple in Viet Nam.
-It is one of biggest and unique religious constructions in the world.
+It is one of the biggest and unique religious constructions in the world.
 It shows philosophies of both East and West.

 I. History Of Cao Dai temple in Tay Ninh

-On sixteenth of March, 1927 it was moved to the present position.
-The God told Caodaists to build a grand temple.
+On the sixteenth of March, 1927 it was moved to the present position.
+God told Caodaists to build a grand temple.

 In 1933, Giao Tong Authority Thuong Trung Nhut continued building the Cao Dai temple (Giao Tong is the highest position in Caodaism).
-However Because of financial shortage the work could not also continue.
+However, Because of financial shortage, the work could not also continue.
 Then he passed away.

-However, on 20th of June 1941, French government worried of Caodaism‘s activities, so it captured Ho Phap Pham Cong Tac and some other leaders, banishing to Madagascar.
+However, on the 20th of June 1941, the French government worried of Caodaism‘s activities, so it captured Ho Phap Pham Cong Tac and some other leaders, banishing to Madagascar.
 French army occupied the temple to use for parting cars and resting.

 II.
 The Campus of Cao Dai temple in Tay Ninh